Aegean Paradise current position

 The acquisition gave New Century Maritime's fleet a 3rd cruise vessel, along with Leisure World and Amusement World.
 Aegean Paradise was delivered to Kingston Maritime in Singapore (at ST Marine Ltd Shipyard) for refit and refurbishment.
 New Century Maritime operates Aegean Paradise as "casino ship" cruising off Batam Island (Indonesia).

-The Chinese shipping company New Century Maritime acquired the 1990-built ship in July 2015 for US$22,9 million.
-The ship was bought from another Chinese company - Hainan Cruise & Enterprises Shipping.
-The vessel was acquired by Kingston Maritime, which is a wholly owned unit of the New Century group.
+The Chinese shipping company New Century Maritime acquired the ship in July 2015 for USD 22,9 million.
+The vessel was bought from another Chinese company - Hainan Cruise & Enterprises Shipping.
+The vessel was acquired by Kingston Maritime (a wholly owned subsidiary of New Century Group Hong Kong Ltd).

-The ship has two 4-Stroke-12 cylinder Pielstick diesel engines.
-The propulsion features a 6568 kW power output and two controllable-pitch propellers.
-The power supply is provided by three Diesel generators for a total of 1600 kW.
+The ship has two 4-stroke-12 cylinder Pielstick marine diesel engines.
+Propulsion consists of a 6568 kW power output and 2 controllable-pitch propellers.
+The power supply is provided by 3 diesel generator sets (total output 1600 kW).
 The emergency generator provides 210 kW.

 - On July 27, 2015, Aegean Paradise collided with a vessel of the Greek Coast Guard fleet.
 The incident happened near Chios Island.
 No injuries were reported.
 The coast guard ship, which was carrying 25 migrants, suffered hull damage.
 The collision was due to misty conditions.

 Aegean Paradise - user reviews and comments

 Photos of Aegean ParadiseAdd Photo